 A formal notice from a state attorney general or gaming regulator ordering a sweepstakes casino operator to stop offering services to residents of that state, typically issued before statutory legislation takes effect.

-Cease-and-desist letters are the primary pre-legislative enforcement tool US states use against sweepstakes casino operators.
-The letter asserts that the operator's platform violates existing state gambling statutes (even before a dual-currency-specific ban exists) and demands that the operator withdraw service to state residents under threat of civil or criminal action.
-Major 2025-2026 cease-and-desist actions include the Louisiana Gaming Control Board's June 17, 2025 notices to 40+ operators, and Tennessee Attorney General Jonathan Skrmetti's December 2025 letters to nearly 40 operators.
-Most recipients voluntarily exclude the state within 30-60 days rather than litigate.
-For affiliate review sites, a state receiving cease-and-desist activity typically warrants treatment as de facto restricted, even without a codified statutory ban.
+Cease-and-desist letters are the main early enforcement tool US states use.
+They target sweepstakes casino sites.
+The letter says the site breaks state gambling laws.
+It does this even before a dual-currency ban exists.
+The state tells the site to stop service to state residents.
+The threat is civil or criminal action.
+Major 2025-2026 actions include two big ones.
+The Louisiana Gaming Control Board sent June 17, 2025 notices.
+They went to 40+ sites.
+Tennessee Attorney General Jonathan Skrmetti sent letters in December 2025.
+They went to nearly 40 sites.
+Most sites that get a letter leave the state within 30 to 60 days.
+They do this rather than fight in court.
+For affiliate review sites, treat such states as de facto restricted.
+This applies even without a codified statutory ban.

 No. A cease-and-desist is an enforcement action based on an AG's interpretation of existing law.
 A statutory ban requires legislation passed by the state legislature and signed by the governor.
 States often use cease-and-desist first, then codify a ban afterward.